When earlier this year I decided to quit Facebook, I didn't really have any special reason for doing so.

 Although I didn't ever actually log back on to Facebook, in that first week I unconsciously typed "Fa" into my browser and hit "enter" 3 times.
 By sheer coincidence - as in at the time I didn't know this was an essential task - I was also developing my own "Quality of Life Checklist".
 Basically, I was replacing the old bad habits with new good habits.

-During the first two weeks after having quit Facebook, I experienced significant difficulty concentrating (unable to read), occasional minor shakes and headaches, and a near constant nightly sleep disturbance.
-I realize that it's impossible for me to say for sure that there were ZERO confounding factors here, but to me, the evidence felt compelling that I was going through legitimate withdrawals.
+During the first two weeks of quitting Facebook, I experienced significant difficulty concentrating (unable to read), occasional minor shakes and headaches, and a near constant nightly sleep disturbance.
+I realize that it's impossible for me to say for sure that there were ZERO confounding factors here, but to me it really felt like I was going through legitimate withdrawals.
 I couldn't believe it.

 Fortunately, these symptoms subsided and for the next month I only occasionally thought about reactivating my account.
-While I continued to implement my "Quality of Life Checklist", for the month and a half that followed, were it not for my wife occasionally selling things on the Facebook marketplace, I would have barely remembered Facebook was a even a thing.
+While I continued to implement my "Quality of Life Checklist", for the month and a half that followed, were it not for my wife occasionally selling things on the Facebook marketplace, I would have barely remembered Facebook even existed.

 I might be back someday, but for now, this seems like a lot more fun.